asalovaara/Trollbot/README.md

 Read the README at backend folder.

-Rasa: run `rasa train` when you first pull the new directory to initialise the Rasa model.
+Rasa: run `rasa train --domain domain` when you first pull the new directory to initialise the Rasa model.

 To start the Rasa action server (required for custom actions), run the command `rasa run actions`.